bfontaine/Doto/README.md

 work from the developper.

 Please note that Doto is more a proof of concept than a production-ready library.
-It uses reflection and thus is not as optimized by the compiler than “real” code.
+It uses reflection and thus is not as optimized by the compiler as “real” code.

 [cd]: http://clojuredocs.org/clojure_core/clojure.core/doto